 The Oceans Edge Area

 The Wave Tunnel

-The kelp forest is one of the largest tanks in the entire exhibit, sitting at least 30 feet tall.
+The kelp forest is one of the largest tanks in the entire aquarium, sitting at least 30 feet tall.
 There are a bunch of different kinds of fish to see here.

 The Splash Tank

-If you have a young kid, they will love this exhibit as it allows them to interact and touch many different creatures.
-I didn’t spend a lot of time here myself but I could see it being really popular.
+If you have young kids, they will love this exhibit as it allows them to interact and touch many different creatures.
+I didn’t spend a lot of time here myself, but I could see it being really popular.

-As you can see, this aquarium is massive and has a lot of fun exhibits.
+As you can tell, this aquarium is massive and has a lot of fun things to see.
 Be sure to check it out if you are in the area and let me know what you think in the comments.